rb12345/gnuplot_i/gnuplot_i.md

     "This software uses the gnuplot_i library written by N.Devillard <nDevil@eso.org>."

-If you are using gnuplot_i for a web-based application, you can also add a link to the gnuplot home page:
+If you are using `gnuplot_i` for a web-based application, you can also add a link to the gnuplot_i home page:

     http://ndevilla.free.fr/